savoirfairelinux/ansible-nexus3-oss/README.md

       nexus_config_bower: false
       nexus_config_npm: false
       nexus_config_gitlfs: false
+      nexus_config_yum: false
+      nexus_config_apt: false

 These are all false unless you override them from playbook / group_var / cli, these all utilize the same mechanism as maven.

+NOTE: APT repositories require the installation of the APT repository Nexus plugin, see the Plugins section towards the end of this document.

 ## Dependencies